Dharampur, Solan

 Dharampur is a town located in Solan district of Himachal Pradesh.
 It is located in Kasauli tehsil, about 65 km from Shimla and 15 km from Kasauli on the National Highway 22.
-It is also connected by the Kalka Shimla Railway Line.
+It is also connected by the Kalka-Shimla Railway line, it also serves as the railway station.
 It houses the first tuberculosis sanatorium in North India.
 C R.P.F.
 (Central Reserve Police Force) camp on N.H.
 22 on Shimla Road.